 Any person or company that sells products or services in Quebec has to follow the language requirements of the Charter.
 The following rules apply to all businesses no matter how big or small they are.

 All businesses that sell products or services in Quebec must have a French business name.
 A business can also have a name in English or another language, but there are special rules about when and how a non-French name can be used.

 To learn more, visit the website of the Office québécois de la langue française (Office) (in French only).

 All workers in Quebec have the right to work in French.
 They can speak and write in French and ask for French work documents and tools, including computer software.

 Employers can’t fire or refuse to hire workers just because they don’t know English or another language well enough.
-The only exception is if the job has to be done in another language.
-It’s up to the employer to prove that another language is needed.
+The only exception is if the nature of the job requires the knowledge of another language.
+However, employers must take reasonable steps to avoid requiring a language other than French.
+Also, when posting a new job, employers must indicate why another language is required.

 Communications with Employees and Workplace Signs

 Employers have to use French in written documents meant for their staff in general, including messages posted in the workplace.
-But they can write to an individual employee in English or another language.
+But they can write to an individual employee in English or another language upon their request.

 There can be a version of these official documents and messages in English or another language, as long as the French stands out at least as much.